Frequently Asked Questions

 By the way, you don’t have to be in a couple to benefit from sex therapy.
 And sometimes people with partners prefer to be seen alone, which is fine.

 You also don’t have to devote large amounts of time at home to sex therapy.
 Busy couples can still connect sexually using a technique called “simmering” that can be done in two minutes or less.

 Click HERE for an audio discussion of the hows and whys of simmering — from a radio spot I recorded on Sirius XM Doctor Radio with Dr Virginia Sadock at NYU Medical Center.

-• What are the most common sexual and relationship problems that people are seeking your help for in Manhattan these days?
+• What are the most common sexual and relationship problems you see these days?